 The muskox is a species that we find near the coast.
 It is a trophy that impresses with its long-haired fur and its strong buffalo antlers with pointed ends that look to the sky.
-They normally live in herds and the adults reach an approximate weight of 400 kg.
+They usually live in herds, and the adults reach an approximate weight of 400 kg.

-We organize guided groups in the spring, normally in March, when it dawns around 6:00 am and gets dark around 7:00 pm.
+We organize guided groups in the spring, in general, in March, when it dawns around 6:00 am and gets dark around 7:00 pm.
 Snowmobiles are our vehicle during the hunt and once our objective is sighted, stalking on foot will be the way to approach our trophy.

 Other species that can be hunted in Greenland after obtaining our muskox are partridge and snow hare.
 Or, if you prefer, you can opt for a sleigh ride and admire the immense white landscapes that manage to get lost in our sight.